PraxisLabs/avahi-aliases/README.md

 =============

-This extension comprises both the components to manage Avahi aliases, and an Aegir extension to allow automatic creation of such aliases as site are provisioned.
+This extension comprises both the components to manage Avahi aliases, and an Aegir extension to allow automatic creation of such aliases as sites are provisioned.